 You get to be the cosmopolitan traveler you’ve always dreamed of: Fiction

-Let’s start with universal truth.
+Let’s start with the universal truth.
 Remote workers are not tycoons.
 At least, the majority of them are not.
 They are professionals who choose to take a different path.
 This means that they cannot possibly be the world wanderers that the myth proclaims them to be.
 It’s only natural that they will be able to travel a bit more than people with fixed timetables.
 Employment from home does offer this desired privilege.
-However, a steady internet connection, the necessary equipment and of course, the anxiety about remote working among others are limitations that freelancers have to face.
+However, a steady internet connection, the necessary equipment, and of course, the anxiety about remote working among others are limitations that freelancers have to face.
 Moving to Tibet for six months sounds like a dream, but practically it may not be feasible.